Q&A: 13 common digital label printing questions with our expert Jason Carroll

 11. I need to do some market testing – how fast can I get my job printed?
 (What is the turnaround time?)

 We have the capability to turn jobs around very quickly.
 Hally Express is our fast, responsive and flexible service offering a five-day turnaround.
-We launched this service in New Zealand in 2016, and plan to offer this formally in Australia very soon.
 Depending on the embellishment tooling required, we can produce jobs to fit the specific timing demands of our clients.

 We have the ability to incorporate almost any type of embellishments for our digital labels.
 A chat with one of our experienced and knowledgeable sales team can guide you through our vast range of capabilities.
 Some of the options include embossing, hot and cold foiling, silk screens and high builds, specialty coatings and laminations.